danieljharvey/website-face/posts/2019-07-05-refined-types.markdown

 }
 ```

-...gets a string type, which means we don't have to check it exists...
+...gets a string type, which means we don't have to check that `name` exists...

 ```typescript
 function printName(name: string) {